Solar photovoltaic plant

 Georgia Power received approval from the Georgia Public Service Commission to construct, own, operate and maintain the three PV projects in Georgia in October 2014.

 Located at the Fort Benning Army base, the first facility was inaugurated in June 2016.
 Construction on the third plant, situated at Fort Stewart Army base near Savannah, began in May 2015 and was completed in the fourth quarter of 2016.
 The plant was commissioned in December 2016.

-The three solar PV plants, collectively referred to as Georgia 3×30, contribute to the US Army’s plan to procure 1GW of renewable energy by 2025.
+The three solar PV plants, collectively referred to as Georgia 3 x 30, contribute to the US Army’s plan to procure 1GW of renewable energy by 2025.
 The combined output of the three plants accounts for 18% of the US Army’s energy consumption in Georgia.

-The PV power project is situated at Fort Gordon, a US Army installation nine miles (14.48km) south-west of the City of Augusta in Richmond County in east-central Georgia.
+The PV power project is situated at Fort Gordon, a US Army installation nine miles (14.48km) south-west of the City of Augusta in Richmond County, east-central Georgia.